justin-hale/moonfall-recaps/content/sessions/session-33.md

 ### The Great Pizza Debate
 The party engaged in extensive discussions about pizza quality and regional preferences:
-- Ratty's Piland served thin crust pizza with no cheese and excessive tomato sauce
+- Rattie's Pie Land served thin crust pizza with no cheese and excessive tomato sauce
 - This sparked debates about proper pizza preparation and toppings
-- **Ma** (Ohma Kapua) experienced his first taste of proper pizza later in the session
+- **Ohma** experienced his first taste of proper pizza later in the session
 - Plans were made to establish their own pizza establishment in their pocket dimension

 ## Sewer Exploration and Discoveries